Elmessoudizakaria/easy-mirror/README.md

 ---
-*test 3 after deleting the readme file from the origin repo*
+*test new mirror after deleting the readme file from the origin repo*